• ARTS AS POLITICAL PRACTICE

 Media

-In an age when society is mediated heavily by visual cultures, digital technologies and capitalism, media production has the power to influence political economy and culture.
-Post-liberalisation in India, privatisation of media and communication allowed for democratised use of media and technology across different groups of people.
-Content represented was systematically designed to propagate and suppress information, based on various political agendas.
-Patterns of media ownership contributes to reproduce and entrench the inequality we see around us further.
-While they appear more transparent in mainstream media, they persist in alternative, digital and social media too.
+In an age when society is mediated heavily by visual cultures, digital technologies and capitalism, media production has the power to influence everyday life.
+With the democratization of media, with the outburst of social media and AI technology, while it appears to provide equal opportunity to all, the content continues to be agenda-driven, systematically propagating and suppressing information.
+It is important to develop critical media literacy, understanding the political economy of the media ecology.
+Patterns of media ownership across mainstream and alternative and social media reveal the unequal access to media platforms.
 The consequences are evident: where disinformation and hate speech are used against minority groups, often leading to unprecedented forms of violence and destruction.
 Our efforts are towards promoting independent community owned and managed media towards a resilient, diverse and pluralistic media landscape.
-Depending on the specific intervention for the media platform or system in question, our work takes different forms – including research, training and production.
+Depending on the specific intervention for the media platform or system in question, our work takes different forms – including research, training and documentation.

 Our Team